Ascempower/Manus/content/blog/march-2025-medicare-advantage-vs-supplement.md

 ---
-title: "Medicare Advantage vs Medicare Supplement: Which is Right for You in 2025?"
+title: 'Medicare Advantage vs Medicare Supplement: Which is Right for You in 2025?'
-description: "Compare Medicare Advantage and Medicare Supplement plans to make the best choice for your healthcare needs and budget in 2025."
+description: 'Compare Medicare Advantage and Medicare Supplement plans to make the best choice for your healthcare needs and budget in 2025.'
-date: "2025-03-15"
+date: '2025-03-15'
-author: "Choice Insurance Hub"
+author: 'Choice Insurance Hub'
-category: "Medicare"
+category: 'Medicare'
-tags: ["Medicare Advantage", "Medicare Supplement", "Medigap", "Healthcare", "Insurance Planning"]
+tags: ['Medicare Advantage', 'Medicare Supplement', 'Medigap', 'Healthcare', 'Insurance Planning']
 featured: true
-image: "/images/blog/medicare-advantage-vs-supplement.jpg"
+image: '/images/blog/medicare-advantage-vs-supplement.jpg'
 ---

 # Medicare Advantage vs Medicare Supplement: Which is Right for You in 2025?